hivefive-space/guides/sui/README.md

 Updated Gas : Coin { id: 0x497761cd29b921166daf138145b9a76edb403d1c, value: 49553 }
 ```

-You can see that two first objects are now merged into one and gas has been payed by third object.
+You can see that two first objects are now merged into one and gas has been payed by third object:
 ```
 sui client gas
 ```